Graphic house with a large water drop and a red percentage indicators on beige background with the inscription Absolute Humidity.

 Excessive humidity promotes discomfort, circulatory problems, impairs productivity and promotes mold.
 High temperatures and high humidity become uncomfortable because the body cannot cool itself by sweating.
 This is because evaporation is limited, since the ambient air can hardly absorb any water.
 A film of sweat remains on the body.

-If mold spores get into the body, conjunctivitis, gastrointestinal complaints, joint pain, asthma or migraines occur more frequently.
-At a high relative humidity of 60%, house dust mites also multiply, releasing correspondingly more allergens and burdening allergy sufferers.
+If mold spores enter the body, conjunctivitis, gastrointestinal complaints, joint pain, asthma or migraines occur more frequently.
+From a high relative humidity of 60%, house dust mites also multiply, releasing more allergens and causing problems for allergy sufferers.

 However, humidity is also perceived differently by different people.
 These assessments are subjective and can quickly be wrong.
 It is therefore advisable to check the absolute humidity objectively.
 An air measuring device such as the air-q, which constantly measures the air humidity and issues corresponding warnings if the limit values are exceeded, can help here.